National Marine Fisheries Service (NMFS), National Oceanic and Atmospheric Administration (NOAA), Commerce.

 R2 = the distance from the driven pile of the initial measurement

 The recommended TL coefficient for most nearshore environments is the practical spreading value of 15.
-This value results in an expected propagation environment that would lie between spherical and cylindrical spreading loss conditions, which is the most appropriate assumption for WSDOT's proposed activity.
+This value results in an expected propagation environment that would lie between spherical and cylindrical spreading loss conditions, which is the most Start Printed Page 85597appropriate assumption for WSDOT's activity.

 Using the practical spreading model, WSDOT determined underwater noise would fall below the behavioral effects threshold of 120 dB rms for marine mammals.
 NMFS independently estimated the Level B harassment areas using geographic information system (GIS) tools to eliminate land masses and other obstacles that block sound propagation at high tide.
 Such topographic barriers limit the maximum distance from being attained in all directions as shown by the actual ensonified areas calculated (Figure 2).
 The estimated Level B harassment distances and associated areas (as limited by topographic barriers), summarized in Table 6, determines the maximum potential Level B harassment zones for the project.

 Table 6—Level B Isopleths for Each Pile Type